Akrivus/ChatWS/README.md

 Project to get me started with WebSocket, it is a simple chat program written with a Sinatra/Ruby backend and an HTML/JS front end.
 I'll work on it regularly to add in some "finesse."

-**Message from 6 years later; I did not working on it regularly nor did I add "finesse" and will rewrite this sometime.**
+**Message from 6 years later; I did not work on it regularly nor did I add "finesse" and will rewrite this sometime.**

 To install it, run `bundle install`